 Invader #1 (José González later accused of murdering Bruiser Brody) ran into the ring and rushed both Piper and Flair to the dressing rooms.
 Flair claims that he only got $5,000 this second time around, and Piper got $500 and a spittoon full of cocaine.

 On this second occasion, however, Flair did take the belt back with him.
 "According to Dominican wrestling fans, Jack Veneno not only defeated Ric Flair for the NWA World Heavyweight Championship (their first match), but he retained the gold in a rematch," says Flair.

-Next time on TV when Jack Veneno wasn’t wearing the belt, the kayfabe explanation told to the fans was that he was unwilling to travel to defend the belt.
+Next time on TV, when Jack Veneno wasn’t wearing the belt, the kayfabe explanation told to the fans was that he was unwilling to travel to defend the belt.
 The truth is, he wasn’t supposed to win it.
-Even if he had kept it, it wasn’t going to be acknowledged by the powers that be of the NWA, just like his first "victory" wasn’t either.
+Even if he had kept it, it probably wouldn’t be acknowledged by the powers of the NWA, just like his first "victory" wasn’t either.
 So here is when he put himself over and decided to become the "champion of the people" and stay in the Dominican Republic.

 Years later, Jack Veneno said that in the rematch, he knew he was going to win it and used a very important strategy, but quickly changes the subject and says that he actually rejected the offer of becoming the NWA World Champion because he was earning very good money in the Dominican Republic and had no need to burden himself with the traveling involved that came with becoming the representative of the NWA.